Kenships/MAISHacks/README.md

+## Award
+This is repo won second place at McGill AI Hackaton 2025

 ## Inspiration
 This project was the combination of our love for music and building something related to computer vision, so we took the best of both worlds and decided to make a project using Spotify.